nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS):**

 1. User requests to view all contacts.
-2. System retrieves and displays the list of all contacts with their details (name, phone number, email, address, tags).
+2. System retrieves and displays the list of all contacts with their details (name, phone number, email, address).
 3. User views the list to get an overview of student contact information.

    Use case ends.</panel>